Fanny Brice: Brice portrayals

 The 1946 Warner Bros. cartoon Quentin Quail features a character based on Brice's characterization of Baby Snooks.

 Barbra Streisand starred as Brice in the 1964 Broadway musical Funny Girl, which centered on Brice's rise to fame and troubled relationship with Arnstein.
-In 1968, Streisand won an Academy Award for Best Actress for reprising her role in the film version.
+In 1969, Streisand won an Academy Award for Best Actress for reprising her role in the film version.
 The 1975 film sequel, Funny Lady, focused on Brice's turbulent relationship with impresario Billy Rose and was as highly fictionalized as the original film.
 Streisand also recorded the Brice songs "My Man" and "I'd Rather Be Blue Over You (Than Happy with Somebody Else)"; and "Second Hand Rose", which reached Billboard's top 40.

 Funny Girl, and its sequel Funny Lady, took liberties with the events of Brice's life.
 They make no mention of Brice's first husband and suggest that Arnstein turned to crime because his pride would not allow him to live off Fanny and that he was wanted by the police for selling phony bonds.
 In reality, however, Arnstein sponged off Brice even before their marriage, and was eventually named as a member of a gang that stole $5 million worth of Wall Street securities.
 Instead of turning himself in, as in the movie, Arnstein went into hiding.
 When he finally surrendered, he did not plead guilty as he did in the movie, but fought the charges, taking a toll on his wife's finances.

 Beanie Feldstein starred as Brice in the Broadway revival of Funny Girl, which opened in April 2022.
 Lea Michele replaced Feldstein on September 6, 2022.

 Though an actress does not portray Brice, her name is mentioned in three scenes of a movie that was successful at the box office and merited two Academy Award nominations: Can You Ever Forgive Me?
 (2018).
-The protagonist, Lee Israel, is a biographer who hopes she can get paid to work on a project about Brice's life.
+The protagonist, Lee Israel, portrayed by Melissa McCarthy, is a biographer who hopes she can get paid to work on a project about Brice's life.
 Her literary agent Marjorie, portrayed by Jane Curtin, tells her sharply that that is not going to happen.
 Marjorie shouts at Lee, "Nobody wants a book about Fanny Brice!
 There is nothing new or sexy about Fanny Brice!
 I couldn't get you a ten-dollar advance for a book about Fanny Brice."

 Kimberly Faye Greenberg originated the role of Fanny Brice in "One Night With Fanny Brice" Off-Broadway at St. Luke's Theatre, NYC (2011).
 Greenberg has also played Brice in three other shows.
 These portrayals of Fanny Brice include "Speakeasy Dollhouse: Ziegfeld Midnight Frolic" at Broadway's Liberty Theatre, NY (2015);

-Fanny was in "Ghostlight" at the New York Musical Theatre Festival at the Signature Theatre, NYC (2011); and in the solo show "Fabulous Fanny: The Songs & Stories of Fanny Brice", which has been touring the United States since 2014 and is streaming on the Stellar Platform.
+Other recent portrayals of Fanny Brice were in "Ghostlight" at the New York Musical Theatre Festival at the Signature Theatre, NYC (2011); and in the solo show "Fabulous Fanny: The Songs & Stories of Fanny Brice", which has been touring the United States since 2014 and is streaming on the Stellar Platform.